bwmarrin/discordgo/examples/appmaker/README.md

 AppMaker Example
 ====

-This example demonstrates how to utilize DiscordGo to create Bot Applications
+This example demonstrates how to utilize DiscordGo to create Bot Applications.

 You can create a new bot account or convert an existing normal user account into a bot account with this tool.
 You can also view the list of applications you